earthly/earthly/docs/docker-images/buildkit-standalone.md

 #### External Usage

 To use this image externally, it requires you to forward a port on your machine to the containers port 8372.
-You will need to ensure that external access ti the machine on the port you chose is possible as well.
+You will need to ensure that external access to the machine on the port you chose is possible as well.

 If you are using this container locally, please note that `EARTHLY_BUILDKIT_HOST` values where the host is `127.0.0.1`, ` ::1/128`, or `localhost` are considered local and will result in Earthly attempting to manage the buildkit container itself.
 Consider using your hostname, or another alternative name in these cases.